-- 3. According to AACN, a critical care nurse's responsibilities include (Select all that apply) - a. respecting the values, beliefs, and rights of the patient. - b. intervening when the best interest of the patient is in question. - c. helping the patient obtain necessary care. - d. making decisions for the patient and patient's family. - e. monitoring and safeguarding the quality of care the patient receives. - f. acting as a gatekeeper for the patient, the patient's family, and other health care professionals.
+- 3. According to American Association of Critical-Care Nurses, what are the responsibilities of a critical care nurse?
+(Select all that apply.) - a.
+Respecting the values, beliefs, and rights of the patient - b.
+Intervening when the best interest of the patient is in question - c.
+Helping the patient obtain necessary care - d.
+Making decisions for the patient and patient's family - e.
+Monitoring and safeguarding the quality of care the patient receives - f.
+Acting as a gatekeeper for the patient, the patient's family, and other health care professionals